vexip-ui/vexip-ui/docs/en-US/component/avatar.md

 ### Fallback

-When using an image, an error event will be emiited if the image load fails.
+When using an image, an error event will be emitted if the image load fails.

 it will try to reload using the value as the source address if you set `fallback-src` prop.